hoile9119/apache-spark/spark-structured-streaming-for-spark3/README.md

 ## **Installation ( for Spark 3.3.0 )**

-To use the Spark-Structured Streaming library in your project, you can include it as a dependency using Maven or SBT.
+To use the Spark3-Structured Streaming in your project, you can include these packages below as dependencies using Maven or SBT.
 Here's how:

 - **Maven**